Selling Your Home in Mérida

 Rules, regulations, bylaws, and proof that monthly fees and any special assessments are current.

-A detailed written list of what will and will not be conveyed with the property (furniture, artwork, appliances, equipment, décor, etc.).
-This avoids misunderstandings and becomes part of the contract.
+A written list of what will and will not be included with the sale, such as furniture, artwork, appliances, equipment, décor, and other personal property.

-We’ll coordinate with your notary to confirm exactly which documents apply to your situation and help you prepare them early so your closing is as smooth as possible.
+We will coordinate with your notary to confirm which documents apply to your specific situation and help you prepare early so the closing process is as smooth as possible.

 Client Feedback